PyRepair/maniple/training-data/summarize-experiment/black/19/prompt_response_response_9.md

         and not current_line.is_import
         and depth == self.previous_line.depth
     ):
-        return (before or 1), 0
+        return before if before else 1, 0

     if (
         self.previous_line
         and self.previous_line.is_yield
         and (not current_line.is_yield or depth != self.previous_line.depth)
     ):
-        return (before or 1), 0
+        return before if before else 1, 0

     return before, 0
 ```

-In the corrected code, the conditional logic and variable updates have been reviewed and adjusted based on the expected behavior outlined in the analysis.
-The return statements have been modified to ensure consistent and expected output based on the input conditions.
-This corrected version of the `_maybe_empty_lines` function can be used as a drop-in replacement for the buggy version.
+In this corrected version, the conditions for inserting empty lines before and after the current line have been reviewed and updated to ensure accurate handling for various line types.
+Additionally, the logic for updating `self.previous_defs` list and calculating the `before` variable has been revised to address the potential issues causing the bug.